 - Cons: Lack of shopping and dining

 - Getting to and From the Airport: Taxis are plentiful, and haggling over the price is normal.
 Many passengers have their hotel or tour operator book a transfer.
 You can also rent a car here.

-While most flights to this small airport are from Cairo on Egyptair, there are a handful of international routes, including seasonal service to London's Heathrow and year-round service to Brussels on TUI Fly, Kuwait on Jazeera, and Milan-Malpensa on Neos.
+While most flights to this small airport are from Cairo on Egyptair, there are a handful of international routes, including seasonal service to London's Heathrow and to Brussels on TUI Fly, as well as year-round service to Kuwait on Jazeera.
 Most travelers through Luxor are here to visit ancient sites like the Valley of the Kings.
 Though the airport is small and lacking diverse shopping and dining options, there is typically friendly service throughout.

 Ethiopia: Bole International Airport (ADD)

 - Location of the Airport: 4 miles southeast of Addis Ababa

 - Pros: An extensive international route network